The Knesset is on Church Land?!

 Presently, apartments on church land with a lease expiration date of 2051 tend to sell for a 25%+ discount to similar properties on private or state-owned land.
-This discount is obviously due to the properties' lesser value due to the 30-year usage window.
-As opposed to properties on private land being appreciating assets, church land properties are depreciating assets, as we expect that apartment prices will continue to fall as the lease expiration gets closer.
+This discount correlates to the properties' lesser value due to the 30-year usage window.
+As opposed to properties on private land being appreciating assets, church land properties with relatively short lease expirations are depreciating assets, and we expect that apartment prices will continue to fall as the lease expiration gets closer.

 Note: This article focused on the vast majority of church-owned land that is leased directly to the State of Israel.
 In the rare situations where the church leases the land directly to the apartment owners, the individual owners have less protection against the whims of the landowner, and many attorneys would strongly discourage these purchases.

 Gedaliah Borvick is the founder of My Israel Home, a real estate agency focused on helping people from abroad buy and sell homes in Israel.
 To sign up for his monthly market updates, contact him at email@example.com.